There is Another Proven Way To Get Rid Of Google Adsense Ad Limit Caused By Invalid Traffic.

 Now, this was made known by a blogger friend who tested this and it worked on his website.

 He decided to share, while I also decided to share with you guys. after all, there’s love in sharing.

-Your traffic source may be reading all organic and yet you wonder why you’re still suffering from Adsense ads limitation.
+Your traffic source may be reading all organic and yet you wonder why you’re still suffering from Adsense ads limitations.

-Know that bad bots also comes through organic traffic too, hence camouflaging as human traffic thus harming your Adsense which could have triggered the ads-limit you’re suffering today.
+Know that bad bots also comes through organic traffic too, hence camouflaging as human traffic thus harming your Adsense which could have triggered the ad limit you’re suffering today.

 So in summary, know that there’s “real human traffic” and “bad bots traffic” posing to be humans but they’re not.
 They aggressively crawl your site to scrap your data, or worse hack it.